Search

 Withdrawals

-The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is proven the funds become available for withdrawal on L1.
-Finally the user submits an L1 transaction to claim the funds.
-This transaction requires a merkle proof.
+The user initiates L2->L1 messages by submitting a regular transaction on this chain.
+When the block containing that transaction is settled, the message becomes available for processing on L1.
+ZK proofs are required to settle blocks.

 1. Withdrawing funds - ZKsync documentation

-If the user experiences censorship from the operator with regular exit they can submit their withdrawal requests directly on L1.
+If the user experiences censorship from the operator with regular L2->L1 messaging they can submit their messages directly on L1.
 The system is then obliged to service this request or halt all messages from L1, including all forced withdrawals and deposits.
-Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular exit.
+Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular message.

 Upgrades & Governance